KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/web/authentication.md

 ### What is OAuth 2.0?
 OAuth 2.0 is a very popular authentication framework that allows developers to let users authenticate themselves using social media such as Facebook or Google.
 Because of its popularity, it is very likely that you've come into contact with apps or sites that use OAuth 2.0 in your online life.
 While useful, OAuth 2.0 has some vulnerabilities that can be exploited.

-One such vulnerability is presented in the [PortSwigger Academy](https://portswigger.net/web-security) Academy lab "Authentication bypass via OAuth implicit flow", which we solve below.
+One such vulnerability is presented in the [PortSwigger Academy](https://portswigger.net/web-security) lab "Authentication bypass via OAuth implicit flow", which we solve below.

 ### Example
 As stated above, the following example is from [PortSwigger](https://portswigger.net/).
 It's a lab called "Authentication bypass via OAuth implicit flow", and is accompanied by a website that has a login page that looks like the following: